Everything You Need to Know About How to Train a Puppy (or dog!)

 Introduce grooming tools, such as brushes, gradually and in a positive way.
 Let your puppy sniff the brush, then gently start brushing while giving treats and praise.
 Keep sessions short and positive to prevent your puppy from becoming overwhelmed.

-6. Preventing and Addressing Unwanted Behaviors
+6. Preventing and Addressing Unwanted Behaviours

 Chewing